 All IT projects are subject to audit.
 Documentation supporting project decisions must be kept by the Agency/state entity for a minimum of two years following approval of the Post-Implementation Evaluation Report (PIER).
 See SAM Sections 4947-4947.2.

 The Department of Technology, at its discretion, may rescind previously delegated approval authority for individual projects or for all IT activities in progress or proposed by an Agency/state entity.
-The Department of Technology may require that project planning, design or implementation be halted or redirected.
+The Department of Technology may require that project planning, design, or implementation be halted or redirected.

-The decision to rescind delegation will typically be based on review (audit) of the Agency/state entity's information management practices; review of a specificproject; redefinition of the project; significant increases in project cost projections; majorcost overruns; specific control language placed on expenditures through legislation (i.e., the Budget Act); identification of significant unresolved technical issues; or a change in the direction of state policy.
+The decision to rescind delegation will typically be based on review (audit) of the Agency/state entity's information management practices: review of a specific project; redefinition of the project; significant increases in project cost projections; major cost overruns; specific control language placed on expenditures through legislation (i.e., the Budget Act); identification of significant unresolved technical issues; or a change in the direction of state policy.